kakwa/genautoo/README.md

 Genautoo is two things:

-    # A script generating a custom install iso for gentoo: genautoo.sh
+- A script generating a custom install iso for gentoo: genautoo.sh

-    # An installer: installer/
+- An installer: installer/

-## How I use it?
+## How do I use it?

 Just follow the steps: